 You can see the overall allocation of your hard disk partitions from Windows Disk Management utility.
 To access this utility on Windows 10, right click on Windows Start button and choose “Disk Management”.
 (You can also choose this tool from Administrative Tools -> Disk Management).
 Here, you can see how your hard drive partitions are allocated.

 Here, I’m showing you my PC’s Disk Management console.
-Look at the top of the window - you can see two more unlettered partitions along with two labelled drives.
+Look at the top of the window - you can see two more unlettered partitions along with two labeled drives.
 You can see that more than 500 MB is being used for those unlabeled drives.

 Now, come to the bottom part of the Window.
-To the right of Disk 0(Main Storage Drive), you can see a 450MB partition – labelled with Recovery Partition.
+To the right of Disk 0(Main Storage Drive), you can see a 450MB partition – labeled with Recovery Partition.
 This will contain files for reinstalling Windows on the same machine, at a later time if necessary.
 So, it’s not a good idea to mess with this partition.